covcom/388COM/Week_05_AdapterViews and Fragments/README.md

 ### ListFragments

-So far we have only dealt with Fragments that contain static data, we haven't used any AdapterViews we learnt in the 1st lab.
+So far we have only dealt with Fragments that contain static data, we haven't used any AdapterViews we learned in the 1st lab.
 Let's now move to an example where we combine Fragments with ListView i.e. ListFragments.
 ListFragment displays a list of items that are managed by an adapter.

 First of all, we need to provide some data for the app.